multi-service-fabric/element-controller/doc/element_controller_user_guide_for_ztp.md

 Sequences and file acquisition processes are different each time depending on the used device, and tftpd and httpd are used.

-(It is presumed that tftpd and httpd have been already installed and launched in accordance with the Installation Manual.)
+(It is presumed that tftpd and httpd have been already installed and launched in accordance with the Installation Manual.)<br>
+In addition, it is not required to check if both of tftpd and httpd are activated; however, it is only required to confirm activation of the process which is applicable for the type of device to perform ZTP.

 3.1. tftpd
 -----